nickplas/Algorithmic-Design-Exercises/Strassen_Algorithm/Report.md

 ### Exercise 2

-The function "improved_strassen" reduce the memory allocation by using only two S matrices and P matrices in the Strassen algorithm, results are shown in the following table:
+The function "improved_strassen" reduce the memory allocation by using only two S matrices and four P matrices in the Strassen algorithm, results are shown in the following table:

 |n	  |strassen 	 |improvement 	 |same |
 |:--- | :---:      | :---:         |:---:|